RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.1.md

 2. Create the folder `C:\Users\<username>\SwDev\`, if it does not yet exist.
 Open that folder in the file browser.
 Here's one set of steps to accomplish that:

-    a.
 Select the `C:\` drive:

 ![](doc/c_drive.png)

-    b.
 Select the `Users` folder, followed by your username:

 ![](doc/c_users_folder.png)

-    c.
 Right Click in the empty space, hover over `New`, and make a new folder:

 ![](doc/make_new_folder.png)

-    d.
-Type in the approprate name for the new folder
+Type in the approprate name for the new folder:

 ![](doc/new_folder_name.png)